NRCan/geo-deep-learning/README.md

 Output:
 - Trained model weights
     - checkpoint.pth.tar        Corresponding to the training state where the validation loss was the lowest during the training process.
+- Model weights and log files are saved to: data_path / 'model' / name_of_.yaml_file.
+- If running multiple tests with same data_path, a suffix containing date and time is added to directory (i.e. name of .yaml file)

 Process:
 - The application loads the model